Reasoning Cache: Continual Improvement Over Long Horizons via Short-Horizon RL: Related Work

 \textbf{Iterative decoding for scaling test-time compute.} Prior work explores prompting LLMs to iteratively transform their own outputs to scale test-time compute, ranging from simple self-correction~\citep{huang2024largelanguagemodelsselfcorrect, kim2023languagemodelssolvecomputer} and self-refinement~\citep{madaan2023self, shinn2023reflexion} to more complex scaffolds that combine iterative and parallel compute~\citep{ shao2025deepseekmathv2selfverifiablemathematicalreasoning, venkatraman2025recursiveselfaggregationunlocksdeep}.
-Others consider training models to apply transformations more effectively rather than relying on prompting alone: \citet{venkatraman2025recursiveselfaggregationunlocksdeep}, for example, train models to aggregate parallel reasoning traces, while \citet{qu2024recursiveintrospectionteachinglanguage} and \citet{kumar2024traininglanguagemodelsselfcorrect} train models to self correct. \methodname{} instead uses iterative decoding to enable extrapolation beyond training horizons rather than only improving performance at fixed budgets.
-Furthermore, we find that \methodname{} training actually enables models to better exploit test-time scaffolds by teaching models to leverage guidance to improve future reasoning.
+Others consider training models to apply transformations more effectively rather than relying on prompting alone~\citep{qu2024recursiveintrospectionteachinglanguage, kumar2024traininglanguagemodelsselfcorrect}.
+Such transformations may occur over multiple time steps: \citet{venkatraman2025recursiveselfaggregationunlocksdeep}, for example, train models to iteratively aggregate parallel reasoning traces, while \citet{madaan2025rethinkingthinkingtokensllms} consider distilling parallel reasoning traces into summaries that are conditioned on for final answer generation.
+In contrast to these works, \methodname{} scales test-time compute sequentially through extrapolation rather than in parallel.
+This is reflected in our training procedure, which directly optimizes for multi-step reasoning that can extend to very long horizons through the use of a summary replay buffer.
+Furthermore, we find that \methodname{} training enables models to better exploit other scaffolds by teaching them to more effectively leverage external guidance, thus making our approach complementary to many existing works.